-Frequently given answers for frequently asked questions
+Frequently given answers to frequently asked questions:

 Who would benefit from your devices?